markmoxon/elite-source-code-bbc-micro-cassette/README.md

 ### elite-disc.asm

-This script builds the final disk image.
-It copies the assembled `ELITE` and `ELTcode` binary files from the `output` folder to the disk image, and is passed as an argument to BeebAsm by the `Makefile` when it creates the disk image.
-The BeebAsm command is configured to add a `!Boot` file that `*RUN`s the `ELITE` binary, so the result is a bootable BBC Micro disk image that runs the tape version of Elite.
+This script builds the final disc image.
+It copies the assembled `ELITE` and `ELTcode` binary files from the `output` folder to the disc image, and is passed as an argument to BeebAsm by the `Makefile` when it creates the disc image.
+The BeebAsm command is configured to add a `!Boot` file that `*RUN`s the `ELITE` binary, so the result is a bootable BBC Micro disc image that runs the tape version of Elite.

-The disk image is called `elite.ssd`, and you can load it into an emulator, or into a real BBC Micro using a device like a Gotek.
+The disc image is called `elite.ssd`, and you can load it into an emulator, or into a real BBC Micro using a device like a Gotek.

 ## Building Elite from the source